-Falls from ladders, scaffolds, and elevated work platforms are some of the most common causes of life-changing injuries on New York job sites.
-When the fall happens because the “protection” did not actually protect you, New York law can shift accountability to the people who controlled the worksite.
+Falls from ladders, scaffolds, and elevated work platforms are among the most common causes of life-changing injuries on New York job sites.
+When a fall occurs because the “protection” did not actually protect you, New York law can shift accountability to those who controlled the worksite.
 A new appellate decision, Rojas v.
-616 First Ave., LLC , 2026 NY Slip Op 00164 .
-(2d Dept. Jan.
-14, 2026) , is a strong example of how courts look past the label on a safety devi
+616 First Ave., LLC , (2026 NY Slip Op 00164) (2d Dept. Jan.
+14, 2026), exemplifies how courts look beyond the label on a safety device and focus on what

 Protecting Your Commissions is a practical guide for commission-based employees navigating unlawful clawbacks and forfeiture provisions under New York law.
 It explains when commissions are legally “earned,” why many employer “advance” and “draw” arrangements are unenforceable, and how doctrines like prevention and good faith limit employer control.
 Clear, statute-driven, and grounded in real disputes, the book shows employees how to identify violations and protect pay they ri